For the first-year law test, you are advised to memorise, word-for-word where appropriate, text in burgundy

 - any other verdict or decision means the case is ended (such as an order for charges to “lie on file”, meaning no further action will be taken).

-Very important: even though a case ceases to be active when a defendant is cleared, the same is NOT true if they are found guilty.
-Then, the case remains active until they are sentenced.
+Even though a case ceases to be active when a defendant is cleared, the same is NOT true if they are found guilty.
+Then, the case remains active until they are sentenced – which may be days or weeks later.

 Can a case become active again after ceasing to be active?